raballew/okd-the-hard-way/docs/00-prerequisites.md

 ## Skills

-This lab focuses on the infrastructure related parts of provisioning OKD.
+This lab focuses on the infrastructure related parts of provisioning a cluster.
 Even though you can perform the steps mentioned here with little to no knowledge about networking, Linux or Kubernetes this approach is not recommend.
 Before starting, make yourself familiar with the following: